wrubin777/wrubin777/README.md

 ## Hi there 👋

 Welcome to my GitHub page!
-My name is William Rubin, and I'm a college graduatre from the University of Maryland in College Park, MD.
-I've succeeded in getting my Bachelor's Degree in Spring of 2025.
+My name is William Rubin, and I'm a college graduate from the University of Maryland in College Park, MD.
+I've succeeded in getting my Bachelor's Degree in the Spring of 2025.
 I specialize in AI and Machine Learning Development, and am currently working as a software engineer for a company named Podium.
 On top of that, I am currently developing a revolutionary fitness social media app.

-- 🖥️ I’ve graduated from UMD with a B.s. in Computer Science
+- 🖥️ I’ve graduated from UMD with a B.S. in Computer Science
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rubinwilliam/) or Email (williamrubin777@gmail.com)
 - ⚡ Hobbies: Basketball and Music Production